Predicting Electron-Pair Geometry and Molecular Shape

 The ammonium ion displays a tetrahedral electron-pair geometry as well as a tetrahedral molecular structure.

-The ammonium ion, NH4+ is drawn in the exact same orientation as methane, CH4, above.
+The ammonium ion, NH4+ is drawn in the exact same orientation as methane, CH4, shown above.
 As we said above, this isn’t the only possible orientation of a tetrahedral atom.
 Use the simulation or a model kit to help you with the following question.

 Check Your Learning